-Student Athlete's N ame
+Student Athlete's Name

-GradeSc hool Year
+GradeSchool Year

-Sport
+Sport -

-I, participate in interscl , under nolastic athletics. rstand I/We are obligated to submit fees for our son/daughte r t
+I,participate in interscholastic athle , understand I/We are obligated to submit fees for our son/daughter to tics.

-The Hillman Board of Education has set the \$5 50.00 per athlete per sport fee.
+The Hillman Board of Educatio on has set the \$50.00 per athlete per sport fee.

-The fact that the fee s paid does not in any way in nfluence playing time or lack thereof.
+The fact that the fee is paid does i not in any way influence playing time or lack thereof.

-- unt accompanies this contractoate in the athletic program l et and I/We do hereby grant the above named athlete isted above.
+Payment of this amount accompanies permission to participate in the att nies this contract and I/We do hereby grant the above named athlete hletic program listed above.

-Parent or Guardian Date
+Parent or Guardian

-und of fees after the first da until the fee is paid. ay of competition and the athlete will not receive a
+There will be no refund of fees a uniform/equipment until the fee For office use only: after the first day of competition and the athlete will not receive a e is paid.

 Dated: Amount Paid

 Check: Cash